FAQs

 Any premiums paid in advance by you would be pro-rated and refunded.

-NH law requires a 7-month waiting period for workers enrolled in an individual plan to protect against anti-selection.
+NH state law requires a one-time 7-month waiting period that must be satisfied before benefits begin to protect against anti-selection.

 If you change jobs, please ask your new employer if they have a NH PFML insurance plan.
 If they do, then you should ask to be covered under their plan and contact MetLife to update your employer details.
 You will get a letter from MetLife alerting you that your individual coverage will end and your coverage will be aligned to your employer’s NH PFML plan.
 Any premiums paid in advance by you would be pro-rated and refunded.